pubgeo/IARPA-SMART/README.md

 Therefore, for our problem, we have defined the concept of a `site` which is meant to spatially and temporally bound all construction-related activity, not simply the building footprints of the buildings being constructed.
 Given the above, note that the spatial boundaries of SMART 'sites' are almost always larger than the building footprints themselves.
 The SMART Heavy Construction dataset does not include the explicit labeling of individual buildings themselves.
 See below for examples of site boundaries of positive examples (heavy construction activity which we intend algorithms to detect) and negative examples (heavy construction or large scale change which we intend algorithms **_not_** detect).

 (NOTE: The assignment of specific activity types to the positive and negative classes were explicitly defined to meet the needs of expected end-users at the time of problem definition.
 Other applications may require slightly different assignments and users of this dataset are encouraged to re-define the breakdown in other ways if desired.
-A list of the activity type of each site can be found here <TODO: Add a link to this list>.)
+A list of the activity type of each site can be found [here](annotations\supplemental_data\supplemental_annotation_info.json).

 ### Positive activity types